Ignacio Comonfort: Presidency

 Comonfort appointed his cabinet two days after he assumed the presidency.
-Luis de la Rosa was made Minister of Relations, Ezequiel Montes was made Minister of Justice and Ecclesiastical Affairs, Manuel Siliceo was made Minister of Development, Jose Maria Lafragua was made Minister of Interior Relations, Manuel Payno was made Minister of the Treasury, and Jose Yanez was made Minister of War and Marine.
+Luis de la Rosa was made Minister of Relations, Ezequiel Montes was made Minister of Justice and Ecclesiastical Affairs, Manuel Siliceo was made Minister of Development, José María Lafragua was made Minister of Interior Relations, Manuel Payno was made Minister of the Treasury, and Jose Yanez was made Minister of War and Marine.

 The ministers outlined their program, which was to avoid any dismemberment of the national territory, as Santa Anna had engaged in with the Gadsden Purchase, avoid civil war, use force only as a last resort, and convoke a constitutional congress at once to frame the constitution, and in the meantime publish an organic statute as a provisional constitution.
 The government set out to dismantle the remainder of Santa Anna's dictatorship.
 On 9 January 1856, a decree was passed to hold Santa Anna, his ministers, governors and other subordinates responsible for their to the nation and individuals for their illegal acts.
 Their estates were seized and placed at the disposal of the supreme court to meet damages.
 The ministry also promised legislation on personal rights, the press, police, the national guard and a moderate approach towards ecclesiastical affairs.
 Economic measures included opening ports to commerce, opening facilities for commerce, manufacturing, and mining, as well as for education.
 Foreigners were allowed to own real estate under certain conditions.

 San Luis Potosi revolt

 A revolt now flared up at San Luis Potosí.
 Over 1,000 men of Rosas Landa's brigades returning from Nuevo León under the lead of Manuel Maria Calvo revolted on 10 December 1856, and Rosas Landa was taken prisoner.
 There were rumors that a group of conservatives were directing these revolts from the capital.
-There were hostile movements in Michoacan and Tlaxcala, and Tomas Mejia still led troops around San Juan de los Llanos.
+There were hostile movements in Michoacán and Tlaxcala, and Tomás Mejía still led troops around San Juan de los Llanos.
 The Indians of Chapala revolted with instigation from Guadalajara.
 Osollo, pursued by Lamberg, went to San Luis Potosí to assume command of the revolt there.

-The government dispatched 4,000 men under Anastasio Parrodi which had been organized by the governors of Zacateca and Guanajuato.
+The government dispatched 4,000 men under Anastasio Parrodi which had been organized by the governors of Zacatecas and Guanajuato.
 The insurgents soon found themselves short on resources and filled with dissension.
 One of their chiefs seized money from a British consul's house, but the leaders of the revolt ultimately concluded that they did not have enough men and resources to defend San Luis Potosí, and the city was mostly abandoned.
 After their evacuation, Parrodi laid siege to them on Magdalena Hill near the town of Cadereita.
 They retreated on 6 February 1857 and were routed in Tunas Blancas.
 Colonel Osollo was taken prisoner.